 Find the paragraph that you want to customize the design of, and insert a new paragraph after it (place your cursor at the end of the paragraph, and then press enter).

 In your new paragraph, type the code for the type of instruction you’re adding, and then type an equals sign, and then type the code for the special design instruction.
 See the end of this section for a list of all of these codes.
 For example, if you want a paragraph to be centered instead of left-aligned, your text would look like this:

 Finally, make sure your cursor is still in the new paragraph, and then open the Styles pane.
 Scroll to find the HED Processing instruction style name and click on it; this will apply it to your new paragraph.

-You can apply a processing instruction to an entire section by inserting the processing instruction paragraph after the appropriate section start paragraph (see “”), and to a box by inserting the processing instruction paragraph after either the wrapper start or end paragraph (see “”).
+You can apply a processing instruction to an entire section by inserting the processing instruction paragraph after the appropriate section start paragraph (see “Add a Section”), and to a box by inserting the processing instruction paragraph after either the wrapper start or end paragraph (see “Add a Wrapper”).